nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 =====

 Sensors instances are generally static structures that are initialized at startup.
-Only the :cpp:member:`bt_mesh_sensor::type` member is mandatory, the rest are optional.
+Only the :c:member:`bt_mesh_sensor.type` member is mandatory, the rest are optional.
 Apart from the Cadence and Descriptor states, all states are accessed through getter functions.
 The absence of a getter for a state marks it as not supported by the sensor.

 Sensor data
 ***********

-Sensor data is accessed through the :cpp:member:`bt_mesh_sensor::get` callback, which is expected to fill the ``rsp`` parameter with the most recent sensor data and return a status code.
+Sensor data is accessed through the :c:member:`bt_mesh_sensor.get` callback, which is expected to fill the ``rsp`` parameter with the most recent sensor data and return a status code.
 Each sensor channel will be encoded internally according to the sensor type.

 The sensor data in the callback typically comes from a sensor using the :ref:`Zephyr sensor API <zephyr:sensor_api>`.